fused-effects/fused-effects/docs/defining_effects.md

   deriving (Functor, Generic1)
 ```

-and then defining `Effect`, using the default definition for `handle`:
+and then defining `Effect`, using the default definition for `thread`:

 ```haskell
 instance Effect Teletype